spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 Changes should be reflected in the release notes located in ``CHANGELOG.md`` in the root directory of the spectrochempy package.
 This file contains an ongoing change log for each release.
-Add an entry to this file to document your fix, enhancement or (unavoidable) breaking change.  include the GitHub issue number when adding your entry (using ``(issue #1234)``` where ``1234`` is the issue/pull request number).
+Add an entry to this file to document your fix, enhancement or (unavoidable) breaking change.
+Include the GitHub issue number when adding your entry (using ``(issue #1234)``` where ``1234`` is the issue/pull request number).